Magical place!

 Tertre Roteboeuf 2005 99-100p

 Tasted eleven times - last time in May 2015.
 Consistent notes.
-This wine has a strong aroma of dark cherries and blueberries, stunningly luscious, silky tannins, refined and sophisticated everywhere.
+This wine has a strong aroma of dark cherries and blueberries, stunningly luscious, silky tannins, and is refined and sophisticated everywhere.
 Enormously rich and multidimensional.
 Phenomenal on the nose and palate!
 The depth, richness, and length of this wine are mind-boggling!
 A dream wine for a wine lover!
-It's a legend already and one of the best vintages ever produced here.
-This wine has already been eternal from its birth.
+It's already a legend and one of the best vintages ever produced here.
+This wine has already been eternal since its birth.

 Tertre Roteboeuf 2004 94p

 Tasted seven times - last time in April 2019.
 Consistent notes.
-Once again, Francois Mitjavile delivered incredibly sensual and sophisticated wine with perfectly ripe black fruit, impeccably balanced and with a delightful aftertaste.
+Once again, Francois Mitjavile delivered an incredibly sensual and sophisticated wine with perfectly ripe black fruit, which was impeccably balanced and had a delightful aftertaste.
 Great wine.
-In October 2012, it was charming and elegant, subtle, balanced, and long, and it had a fruity and caressing finish.
+In October 2012, it was charming, elegant, subtle, balanced, long, and had a fruity and caressing finish.
 It was closed and tight in April 2019.

 Tertre Roteboeuf 2003 90p

 Tasted four times - last time in November 2013.
 Not consistent notes.
-It is a pretty special wine that reflects the scorching weather conditions during summer.
-Very licorice, figs, heated fruit everywhere but not overripe.
+It is a pretty special wine that reflects the scorching weather conditions during the summer.
+Very licorice, figs, and heated fruit everywhere, but not overripe.
 Plummy flavors.
 A well-balanced wine with fine length.
 It's not my cup of tea, and I honestly mean this wine isn't typical of Tertre Roteboeuf.

 Tertre Roteboeuf 2002 90p

-Tasted three times - last time in April 2007.
+I tasted it three times, the last time in April 2007.
 Consistent notes.
-It is very aromatic with a lovely aroma of red fruit.
-Captivating and charming wine, light and ready to drink.
+It is very aromatic, with a lovely aroma of red fruit.
+It is a captivating and charming wine, light and ready to drink.
 2008-2014.

 Tertre Roteboeuf 2001 93p

 Tasted four times - last time in November 2021.
 Not consistent notes.
 Some wine journalists believe this vintage is better than 2000 at several Right Bank properties.
-Honestly, it's certainly not the case here, as this wine has yet to reach the heights of 2000.
-Sweet fruit and tannin - yes, rich and sophisticated- yes, complex – yes, splendid balance – yes, great intensity, concentration, and length – no.
+This is certainly not the case here, as this wine has yet to reach the heights of 2000.
+Sweet fruit and tannin - yes, rich and sophisticated - yes, complex – yes, splendid balance – yes, great intensity, concentration, and length – no.

 Tertre Roteboeuf 2000 99p